Healthy holiday hacks

 By: Maria McConville, MS, RDN*

 Benjamin Franklin said, “Failing to plan is planning to fail.”
 Having a plan of action is crucial.
-Consider the following ideas to help you.
+Consider the following ideas to help you keep your healthy habits on track.

 Identify, name, and alleviate your stressors

-Decorating for the holidays had always caused me a lot of anxiety and dread.
+Decorating for the holidays has always caused me a lot of anxiety and dread.
 I don’t like to decorate, nor do I have a good eye for it.
 Once I realized how much of a burden it was to decorate, I took action.
-Luckily, I have friends who do like to decorate.
-Early in the season, my friends and I agree on a date to decorate my house.
+Luckily, I have friends who like to decorate.
+Now, early in the season, my friends and I agree on a date to decorate my house.
 On the chosen day, they decorate while I make them some yummy food.
 They make my house look festive, and I keep them energized and full!

 Take the focus off food

 Keeping traditions alive is important for family ties.
 You can enjoy traditional foods during this festive season, but food doesn’t always have to be the main attraction.
 At holiday gatherings, balance eating with non-food activities, such as puzzles, games, and looking at photo albums.
 My family goes on a scavenger hunt before a big holiday meal to get the blood flowing, and it keeps people away from picking at the food.
 Other families might have a family fun run, football game, or a different physical activity.
-One of my colleagues comes from an Armenian family where traditional foods abound, as does playing backgammon.
-If your family doesn’t have a traditional activity, you could create one, such as a post-meal walk or an age-appropriate game.
+One of my colleagues comes from an Armenian family where traditional foods abound—as does playing backgammon.
+If your family doesn’t have a traditional activity, you could create one, such as a post-meal walk or a game the whole family can play.

 Give gifts of health